Drought Crisis as Climate Change Hits Ganze, Kilifi County

-October 7, 2021.
 A searing sun beats down on Ganze, Kilifi County, turning the once fertile ground into a parched, cracked desert.
 The scent of desperation and struggle hangs in the air, carried by the hot wind that sweeps across the region.
+Ganze, a rural community in Coastal Kenya where agriculture and livestock are lifelines, has been brought to its knees by an unrelenting drought.
+Families here live on the edge, constantly battling against nature’s fury.

 Amid this harsh reality, a young boy stands under the skeletal branches of a dying tree.
 His red shirt, once vibrant, now looks worn and faded, much like the landscape surrounding him.
 His eyes are fixed on the distance, lost in thought as his hands rest atop his head.
 Behind him, the carcass of a cow lies motionless on the ground.
 What was once a symbol of wealth and survival for his family has now become just another casualty of the drought.